Ottawa County, Michigan

 Ottawa County (/ˈɒtəwə/ OT-ə-wə) is a county located in the U.S. state of Michigan.
-As of the United States 2020 Census, the population was 296,200.
-The county seat is Grand Haven.
-The county is named for the Ottawa Nation.
-It was set off in 1831 and organized in 1837.
-Ottawa County is included in the Grand Rapids-Kentwood, MI Metropolitan Statistical Area and has a significant Dutch American population.
+As of the 2020 U.S. Census, the population was 296,200.
+The county seat is Grand Haven, while the county's largest city is Holland.
+Ottawa County is included in the Grand Rapids metropolitan area, the second-largest metropolitan area in Michigan.
+While the county is an "agricultural powerhouse", with area farms producing more than $726 million annually, the county is one of the fastest-growing in Michigan.
+Additionally, Ottawa County is home to a significant Dutch American population.

-Area farmers produce more than $726 million in products annually, making Ottawa County an "agricultural powerhouse" in the state.
+Ottawa County, which is named for the Ottawa people, was set off in 1831, and organized in 1837.
+The county is located in the region of West Michigan, and is located along 24 mi of Lake Michigan shoreline.
+The county is home to Grand Valley State University, a public university in Allendale, and Hope College, a Christian liberal arts college in Holland.

 History

 Before European settlers arrived, this area was home to the Potawatomi and Ottawa people for centuries.
 The Grand River was used as a trade route into the interior of Michigan.
-Much of what we know about the Native American presence in Ottawa County comes from the excavation of archeological artifacts at places like the Battle Point Site.
+Much of what is known about the Native American presence in Ottawa County comes from the excavation of archeological artifacts at places like the Battle Point Site.

 The city dates its European-American founding to French colonial settlers.
 A fur trading outpost called Gabagouache was first established by Madeline La Framboise and her husband Joseph.

 The first permanent settler of the county was a Presbyterian minister, William Montague Ferry, who settled in Grand Haven in 1834.
 Grand Haven quickly grew and became an important port for trade and travel.
 Ferry is often referred to as the "father" of Ottawa County.

 Dutch settlers started arriving in the area in 1847, led by Albertus van Raalte.
 These Dutch Settlers moved into the Holland area.
 This area was already inhabited by many Odawa (Ottawa) people as well as the Old Wing Mission.
 Within just a few years, the new Dutch settlers had forced out the Ottawa people and the Old Wing Mission.

 Geography

 According to the US Census Bureau, the county has a total area of 1631 sqmi, of which 563 sqmi is land and 1068 sqmi (65%) is water.

+Ottawa County is located in West Michigan, a region of the Lower Peninsula along Lake Michigan.
+Ottawa County itself contains 24 mi of shoreline along Lake Michigan.
+The county is bisected by the Grand River, the longest river in Michigan; the river empties into Lake Michigan at Grand Haven.